The Bolger Laboratory

 D-E-A-D or Alive: RNA Biology and Cellular Stress

 The Bolger lab studies the roles and regulation of DEAD-box RNA helicases in gene expression during steady-state and stress conditions and how they may become misregulated during aging and cancer.
 This work primarily focuses on how the critical process of protein synthesis is altered during different conditions, particularly during cellular stresses such as the lack of nutrients and/or the presence of toxins.
-Alterations in these pathways are frequently observed in cancer, aging, and other pathologies, and the research in the Bolger lab is targeted to better understand and suggest potential treatments these diseases.
+Alterations in these pathways are frequently observed in cancer, aging, and other pathologies, and the research in the Bolger lab is targeted to better understand and suggest potential treatments for these diseases.

 Mechanisms of Translation Regulation